A hidden Markov model for statistical arbitrage in international crude oil futures markets: Conclusions

 \section{Conclusions}

-In this work, we investigated statistical arbitrage strategies that generalize pairs trading strategies, involving the two established crude oil futures contracts, the Brent and the WTI, together with the Shanghai crude oil futures more recently introduced in 2018.
-We documented that the time series of the three futures prices are cointegrated.
-In order to capture the variability of the resulting cointegration spread, we have proposed a mean-reverting stochastic process with regime switching modulated by a latent Markov chain.
-The model is estimated by relying on a filter-based version of the EM algorithm, thereby ensuring that the model is dynamically tuned to the market information.
-The estimates have been used to build statistical arbitrage strategies that turned out to be remarkably profitable, even under a conservative level of transaction costs.
+In this work, we have investigated statistical arbitrage strategies that extend classical pairs trading strategies, involving the two established crude oil futures contracts, the Brent and the WTI, together with the more recently introduced Shanghai crude oil futures.
+We have documented that the time series of the three futures prices are cointegrated.
+In order to dynamically model the resulting cointegration spread, we have proposed a mean-reverting process with regime switching modulated by an unobservable Markov chain.
+The model is estimated by relying on a filter-based version of the EM algorithm, thereby ensuring that the model stays dynamically tuned to the market situation.
+We evaluate several statistical arbitrage strategies based on both backward-looking and model-based forward-looking signals.
+The empirical results show that strategies grounded in the proposed regime-switching model deliver economically meaningful and robust performance, even under conservative levels of transaction costs.
+In particular, incorporating the Shanghai crude oil futures enhances profitability, suggesting that this relatively new asset yields relative-value trading opportunities.
+Moreover, the use of more than two futures contracts enables effective arbitrage execution even when pairwise cointegration is absent.

-Our findings suggest that the Shanghai crude oil futures, which has already become the benchmark for the domestic Chinese crude oil market, represents a valuable investment opportunity for international investors.
-Moreover, our results demonstrate that, despite the well established and strong cointegration among the Brent, the WTI and the Dubai crude oil futures, profitable statistical arbitrages in these three assets seem to have been exhausted.
-This is not the case for the Shanghai futures, which yields interesting investment performances, even if subject to a considerable amount of financial risk.
-The introduction of the Shanghai futures is quite recent and, therefore, more extensive empirical analysis will be needed in order to assess the specific features of this asset in the context of global financial markets.

-We parallel here the main results of Section 4 using daily data also for the cointegration analysis.
-For sake of brevity, we omit here the value of the several test statistics and point estimates of the analysis carried out in Subsection 4.1.2, as they are also qualitatively similar, and we just comment on the results.

-We first replicate the analysis of Subsection 4.1.
-Therefore, we set $t_0 = 03/26/2018$, $t_B=07/01/2022$ and $T=06/30/2023$ and we consider daily data for estimating the cointegration relationship.
-The training (resp. test) sample consists of 1113 (resp.
-261) observations.

-The ADF, the PP and the bP tests suggest, again, the presence of at least one unit root in each of the three series of futures prices.
-Testing the first differences of the series enables us to conclude that each of them actually contains precisely one unit root.
-Looking for the optimal lag length of a VAR model involving the three series of daily futures prices delivers $p=4$.
-Running the Johansen cointegration analysis we cannot reject the presence of precisely one cointegrating relationship.
-The resulting spread process here is given by